 Complexity requirements: Complex passwords increase the security of your users' accounts.
 Choose any or all of the options in the list to define the level of complexity that is required for your users' passwords.

-For non AD-mastered users, if selecting the Does not contain part of username option, please note that Okta defines “username” as the element before the @ sign in an email address (e.g., in email@example.com, the username would be johnsmith).
+For non AD-mastered users, when selecting the Does not contain part of username option, please note that Okta defines “username” as the element before the @ sign in an email address; in email@example.com, the username would be johnsmith.
 Checking this option ensures that a password cannot contain all of the username or domain name.

 For example, the following passwords would be rejected: Password: JoeBob; Username: JoeBob@yahoo.com (Matching on “JoeBob”); Password: Yahoo: Username: JoeBob@yahoo.com (matching on "yahoo")